QI

 What v1.1 claimed

 For every event, the system records the furthest favourable and furthest adverse excursion reached inside the window.
 Averaged across the sample, these produce a risk/reward ratio.
-The current figures:
+The figures as originally recorded (v1.1):

 WindowAvg max favourableAvg max adverseR/R